-Teekay Nakilat (III) has a 40% interest in a joint venture which owns four LNG carriers (see Notes 12f and 14a).
-The joint venture is considered a variable interest entity; however, the Partnership is not the primary beneficiary and as a result, the joint venture is accounted for using the equity method, whereby the investment is carried at the Partnership's original cost plus its proportionate share of undistributed earnings.
+Teekay Nakilat (III) has a 40% interest in the RasGas 3 Joint Venture which owns the four RasGas 3 LNG carriers (see Note 18).
+The joint venture is considered a variable interest entity; however, the Partnership is not the primary beneficiary and, as a result, the joint venture is accounted for using the equity method, whereby the investment is carried at the Partnership's original cost plus its proportionate share of undistributed earnings.
 The Partnership's maximum exposure to loss is the amount it has invested in the joint venture.
+An impairment is recognized if there has been a decrease in value of the investment below its carrying value that is other than temporary.